 - Paid & Unpaid Time Off

-- Non-student hourly employees are not eligible for paid time off such as vacation, sick leave, or paid holidays.
+- Non-student hourly employees accrue one hour of paid sick leave for every 30 hours worked, up to a maximum of 48 hours per year.
+They are not eligible for other paid time off such as vacation or paid holidays.

 Student at Other Institution